-Where the clouds are darker growing, And wishes it would rain down bread, Nor heeds the flowers 'All-a-blowing.'
+Where the clouds are darker growing,

+And wishes it would rain down bread,

+Nor heeds the flowers "All-a-blowing."

-That Laundress by the stopped-up drain, Where scent of flowers never found her, Doth dread the sweet refreshing rain,
+That laundress by the stopped-up drain,

+Where scent of flowers never found her,

+Doth dread the sweet refreshing rain;

 It poisons all the air around her,

 Stirring old sickly stagnant smells.

-She buys primroses 'All-a-growing,' But placed a few days where she dwells, The buds will soon cease 'All-a-blowing.'
+She buys primroses "All-a-growing;"

+But placed a few days where she dwells, The buds will soon cease "All-a-blowing."

-No spots round her which hawthorns light, Whose bloom when in the distance seen, Seem like soft clouds of silver bright,
+No spots round her which hawthorns light,

+Whose bloom, when in the distance seen,

+Seems like soft clouds of silver bright,

 Resting upon a sky of green.

 For all she of the seasons knows,

 Is sunshine, raining, hailing, snowing;

 From year to year she never goes

-Where the sweet flowers are 'All-a-blowing.'
+Where the sweet flowers are "All-a-blowing."

-Even that sharp Policeman's eye
+Even that sharp policeman's eye

 From off the thief a moment strays,

 While listening to that summer cry;

 And he thinks of those early days

-When a mere boy he 'tented corn,' With his bird-clapper loudly crowing,
+When a mere boy he "tented corn,"

+With his bird-clapper loudly crowing,

-And saw the flowers at dawn of morn, 'All-a-growing, all-a-blowing.'
+And saw the flowers at dawn of morn,

-And that sound brings hope also,
+And that sound brings hope, also,